Enrollment for the All-In Palliative Care: The Team Approach to LTC training program has closed,

 All applicants that applied before the deadline will receive an update on the status of their acceptance via email in early February 2022.

 If you have any questions, contact a member of the Ontario CLRI at Bruyère team at email@example.com or 613-562-6262, Ext.
 1985.

 For Ontario LTC homes that want to build their team’s competencies and capacity in interprofessional palliative care.
-An eight-hour virtual training program to help your team build confidence in communicating about and strengthening resident-centred palliative care.
+An 8-hour virtual training program to help your team build confidence in communicating about and strengthening resident-centred palliative care.

 The All-In Palliative Care: The Team Approach to LTC training program is a revamped and renamed version of the Communication at End-of-Life (CEoL) training program.
 This training is still made possible through the CEoL Education Fund, which provides tuition and backfill funding for interprofessional team members to participate in the virtual delivery of this program.

 This training will take place during February and March 2022.

 - Virtual training through video conferencing platform (8-hour session with breaks)

 - One application from each Ontario LTC home

 - The application must be completed by the Administrator

 - Administrators must read the All-In Palliative Care Information Package before submitting an application